Skip to content

 A typical Swedish package, and where the flex lives

 Let us run this on a real-shape company: a Swedish mid-size with roughly 80 employees.
-Here is the current spend, line by line, and roughly what a typical package looks like.
+Here is roughly what a typical package looks like, and the add-ons this specific client offers on top.

 • Wellness hour, 1 hour per week